VictoriaBaeva/MoGo/README.md

-# The lerning project: MoGo
+# The learning project: MoGo